BernardinD/PhotoWordFind/README.md

 Flutter app for finding pictures that contain a searched word in a group of photos

 ## Search
 The experimental gallery uses a new `SearchService` which builds a search string from each entry's filename, identifier, usernames, social media handles, and extracted text (from either `extractedText` or older `ocr` fields).
 Typing in the search box filters the gallery using this service.
+When a search term is entered, any entry missing extracted text is automatically processed through the OCR service so its content can be searched next time.

 ## Features
 - Sorting by name, date or file size